IITD National Training Awards 2020

 - Consultants entering on behalf of a client organisation must gain the organisation’s written consent on the category application form.
 Consultants are advised to clarify the position with respect to intellectual property with their clients in advance of entering the award.

 - The name of the entering organisation will always be used as the name referred to in the entry form.
 Unless a nominated organisation has been stated, in which case the nominated organisation will be the name referred to.
 This will also apply to Award trophies and certificates, should these be relevant.

-- Finalists agree to co-operate with the IITD and Sunday Business Post, who may wish to publicise entries and may use footage (photos and video clips) of the Awards dinner as they see appropriate.
+- Finalists agree to co-operate with the IITD and our media partner, who may wish to publicise entries and may use footage (photos and video clips) of the Awards dinner as they see appropriate.
 This will only be done in co-operation with applicants and commercial sensitivity will be respected.